 I have been using Permanon Yacht Supershine on my boat, primarily for the fiberglass gel coat surfaces, and I'm happy with it.
 I like this product a lot.
 I see now there is something called Permanon Gold, is this replacing Yacht Supershine?
 Is it different or preferred?

 Permanon Yacht Supershine is the product you want to continue to use for your boat.
 Permanon Yacht is specifically designed to provide the most protection for the environmental conditions of freshwater and sea faring vessels.

-Which brings us to Permanon Gold.
+Which brings us to Permanon PSI+14 Gold.
 The German inventors of Permanon are always looking for ways to improve their products.
 Permanon Gold is the most recent break through.
-It's almost identical to the Permanon Silver formula, but they were able to achieve a 6% gloss enhancement.
-Not exactly a ground breaking achievement, but enough to create another offering for those looking for the added enhancement.
+It's almost identical to the Permanon Silver formula, however the manufacturer was able to achieve a 6% gloss enhancement with some added endurance.
+Not exactly ground breaking, but certainly enough to provide another offering for those looking for the added enhancement.

 I hope this helps with any confusion.
 Do let us know if you have any other questions.